Be Well, Stay Healthy

 - Upload a copy of your immunization forms to your Med+Proctor account.
 Make sure your forms are complete and legible.
 If you are uploading your own copy of your immunizations instead of the forms provided by Med+Proctor, please be sure it has your medical provider’s office stamp and signature.
 Once the immunization forms are received, you will receive an email confirmation.

 All immunization documentation must be in English.
 Med+Proctor is unable to translate documents.
-For those who are able to provide immunization records satisfying all requirements, your status will automatically be updated and the hold on your account will be lifted within two business days.
+For those who are able to provide immunization records satisfying all requirements, your status will be updated and the hold on your account will be lifted.
 No further action is required.

 Failure to Comply